-The range of support deployed will be tailored to individual needs through a 'assess, plan, do, review' graduated approach designed to enable students working to becoming independent and resilient learners and involves a joint working approach between all teaching staff.
+The range of support deployed will be tailored to individual needs through an 'assess, plan, do, review' graduated approach designed to enable students working to becoming independent and resilient learners.
+It involves a joint working approach between all teaching staff.